Anant-Bomzan/Online-Book-Store/README.md

 Its a small project given
 HTML, CSS, JS, PHP, MYSQL and hosted in cloud using Amazon Web Server (AWS).
-Its ip created in cloud is 13.231.143.147
+The ip created in cloud is 13.231.143.147
-.It is also hosted live using cpanel, the link is given below: http://bookopolis.epizy.com/
+.
+It is also hosted live using cpanel, the link is given below: http://bookopolis.epizy.com/